 The name comes from the somewhat unrealistic action of dead enemies.
 They are not usually modeled with realistic joint stiffness or motion ranges, causing their limbs to bend at impossible angles (without breaking) and flop randomly in response to stimuli like explosions.
 Perhaps a telling view of the attitudes of many gamers, corpses get a lot of attention whenever physics engines are discussed.

+- the two often overlap.
 For modelling of soft materials like hair, flesh, and cloth see Jiggle Physics

 Action Adventure Games